ICE2EV Scheme & SEAI Purchase Grant Change

 The Irish government today announced the ICE2EV Scheme, which'll launch on July 1.
 A scrappage scheme targeting old, high mileage non-plugin petrol & diesel vehicles is something we've previously called for.

-- Valid NCT, or one that's expired within past six months;
+3. Valid NCT, or one that's expired within six months of date of application;

-It's also a pilot scheme, with an initial €10m funding allocated (equating to 2,000 vehicles) - 65% of which is for rural purchasers (amounting to 1,300 vehicles), & the other 35% for urban purchasers (amounting to 700 vehicles).
+It's also a pilot scheme, with an initial €10m funding allocated.
+It has been repeated that funding covers 2,000 vehicles - 65% of which are for rural purchasers (amounting to 1,300 vehicles), & the other 35% for urban purchasers (amounting to 700 vehicles).

 SEAI Purchase Grant Change